htty

 processed in order.

-Near the middle of the engine are some I
+Near the middle of the engine are some I's an further back is a Y.

 ints them to stdout with a '----' to indicate the end of each snapshot.